How We'd Make It Better: Microsoft Teams

 Reply Feature

-Sometimes several conversation topics start happening within a given group chat and it’s hard to keep track of what message is replying to what other message.
-Or, sometimes someone asks a series of specific questions in separate messages and you want to reply directly to each question instead of adding a single message to the bottom of the whole chat thread.
+Sometimes, several conversation topics start happening within a given group chat, and it’s hard to keep track of which message is replying to which other message.
+Or, sometimes, someone asks a series of specific questions in separate messages, and you want to reply directly to each question instead of adding a single message to the bottom of the whole chat thread.
 Unfortunately, Teams does not provide a way to reply to a single message in a chat thread.

 How we’d make it better: